-Real-time search is one of those features that users expect everywhere but developers dread implementing.
-Between debouncing keystrokes, managing filter state, syncing the URL, and paginating results, you usually end up wrestling with a JavaScript framework, an API endpoint, and a pile of event listeners.
+Real-time search is one of those features users expect everywhere but developers dread building.
+Between debouncing keystrokes, managing filter state, syncing the URL, and paginating results, you usually end up wrestling with a JavaScript framework, a dedicated API endpoint, and a pile of event listeners just to get something that feels decent.

 Let's build one from scratch.